ammofinder/frontend/README.md

 # amunicja_pomorskie_frontend

-Tldr: there is dobroni.org but it is aimed at stores from the south of the country, so I quickly made my own to scrapbook the Pomeranian stores that interest me.
+TLDR: there is dobroni.org but it is aimed at stores from the south of the country.<br>
+So?
+I quickly made my own to scrape information from the Pomeranian stores that are in my interest.

-This is my first ever project in Bootstrap/js, feel free to join.
+<u>This is my first ever project in Bootstrap/js, feel free to join.</u>

 ## How to run - Docker image ready for deployment

-Docker images are built within this repository CI job, and published to Docker Hub with tags:
+Docker images are built within this repository CI job, and published to [Docker Hub](https://hub.docker.com/repository/docker/wkobiela/ammo_front/general) with tags:

 For master:
 - master-short_sha